risk-first/website/docs/thinking/De-Risking.md

 1.  **Avoid Unfamiliar Technologies**:  If you are working in a team which has no experience of relational databases, then storing data in files _might_ be a way to avoid the [Learning Curve Risk](../risks/Communication-Risk.md#learning-curve-risk) associated with this technology.
 Of course, you may pick up other, more serious risks as a result: Relational Databases are software solutions to many kinds of [Coordination Risk](../risks/Coordination-Risk.md) problem, such as concurrent writes or consistency.

 2.  **Do Your Research**:  If you're not clear about the risks of a particular decision up front, it can be hard to avoid them.
-Note that often some of the biggest breakthroughs come from people _not_ following this advice such as the Wright Brothers inventing powered flight and Percy Spencer inventing the microwave oven.
-(You shouldn't spend your life avoiding all risks.)
+Although, some of the biggest breakthroughs come from people _not_ following this advice such as the Wright Brothers inventing powered flight and Percy Spencer inventing the microwave oven.
+Don't spend your life avoiding all risks.

-3.  **Specialise and Focus**:  Software that performs well at a single, novel purpose will be in competition with fewer alternatives and have a smaller risk surface overall.
+3.  **Specialise and focus**:  Software that performs well at a single, novel purpose will be in competition with fewer alternatives and have a smaller risk surface overall.
 You can avoid the risk of competition by looking for an unoccupied niche.

 ## Share